bbrownekianda/docs/fields/input/textbox.md

 # Text box field

-## Introduction

-The Text box field is used to input text into a form for example a name or address.
-There are various options available when creating this field for example to allow you to make the field mandatory for users to fill in.
+The **Text box field** is used to input text into a form for example a name or address.
+There are various options available when creating this field, these are explained below.

 ## How to get started